 On January 6, 2012, Trinity Christian School unveiled its new mascot, the Gryphon.
-Headmaster Dr. Vanderpoel addressed the entire upper school, with the following remarks:
+Head of School Dr. Vanderpoel addressed the entire upper school, with the following remarks:

 As the lion was traditionally considered the king of the beasts and the eagle was the king of the birds, the gryphon was thought to be an especially powerful and majestic creature.
 Embodying the supreme powers of both land and sky, the gryphon was considered to be a defense against evil and a guardian of treasure and priceless possessions.
 The dual-natured gryphon was said to be ferocious yet graceful, terrifyingly attractive, powerfully subtle, and exuding nobility, gentleness, vigilance, and strength.
 A gryphon’s claw was believed to have medicinal properties, and one of its feathers could restore sight to the blind.

 Some think that the gryphon is a mythological creature.
 Others of us (I can think of one) are not so rash as to dismiss its historicity out of hand.
 The word itself comes from the same root word as cherub and appears to have originated in Asia Minor.

 The gryphon is found in both classical mythology and in medieval symbolism.
 Said to be Pharaoh’s companion, there is evidence of gryphons in ancient Egyptian art as early as 3300 BC.
 Gryphons are depicted in 15th-century BC frescoes in the throne room of the Bronze Age palace of Knossos on the island of Crete.
 In ancient Mesopotamia, the gryphon was a symbol of wisdom and a protector from evil.
 In Roman art, gryphons are often seen pulling the chariot of Nemesis, the goddess of justice and revenge.